Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 The wilderness of Antares may seem calm, but beneath its stillness lie horrors that tear at both flesh and mind. **Resolve** represents a creature’s ability to endure trauma — not just physical, but mental.
 This optional mechanic introduces a layer of psychological pressure to high-stakes encounters.
 It is typically applied to enemies, but the DM may choose to use it for players as well.

-Thanks for the context — you're on the right track, and this mechanic is shaping up to be both thematic and mechanically tense.
-Since you want it to remain clear and skimmable, and you've just updated the **0 HP clause**, here's a cleaned-up and structured version with the new temp HP rule, better flow, and professional formatting.

----

 ## Resolve Save

 A **Resolve Save** is triggered when a creature undergoes extreme physical or mental trauma.
 These saves represent moments when instinct or willpower might override pain — or when the mind begins to fracture under pressure.